lgeurts/text-align/README.md

 ## TODO:

+* Currently, the `justify` algorithm does its best to evenly distribute spaces between words in a line, but then any leftover spaces will get places into the leftmost spaces and slowly work their way towards the right.
+This was just my initial solution to get the package out, but I realize that this left-heavy space placement is a bit unappealing in its asymmetry.
+I'd like to work on it so that it evenly places spaces on the left side of a row, on the right side, and in the center.
 * Work on efficiency of algorithms - these algorithms are fairly slow on larger chunks of text, this has a lot to do with the implementation and the refactoring I did to make the code more readable.
 Passing around large objects from